 The AAFP continues to believe that the scope of allied health professionals' respective practices should not undermine or impede the ability of family physicians to lead the PCMH or provide a traditional array of comprehensive services.
 Given family physicians' extensive education and training, we believe patient safety and care quality are best served by ensuring that many of the services provided by allied health professionals are done so only under supervision of a physician.

-AAFP Letter to FTC on Examining Health Care Competition Hearings - March 18, 2014(3 page PDF)
+AAFP Letter to FTC Further Commenting on Their Examining Health Care Competition Hearing - April 28, 2014(4 page PDF)

 Didn't find what you were looking for?
 Search the Scope of Practice document archive.